Warsop: Geography and demography

+At the 2001 census the overall parish had a population of 12,365, reducing to 11,999 at the 2011 census, and increasing to 12,644 in 2021.

 Education

-Warsop is home to Meden School on Burns Lane, part of a local group named Torch Academy Gateway Trust.
+Market Warsop is home to Meden School on Burns Lane, part of a local group named Torch Academy Gateway Trust.
 Former pupils include television hosts Pollyanna Woodward and Simon Mapletoft, Mansfield 103.2 presenter Jason Harrison, Breakfast Show host Joe Sentance on Rother FM/Dearne FM, ex-Everton footballer Neil Pointon, former England wicketkeeper Bruce French and his nephew, and current England and Nottinghamshire fast bowler Jake Ball.

 Transport

 Warsop railway station operated between 1897 and 1955.
 There is some ambition for eventual reopening of the line currently freight only between Shirebrook and Warsop.

 Stagecoach bus 12 runs twice an hour between Shirebrook, Warsop and Mansfield.
 Stagecoach bus 11 also runs twice an hour between Meden Vale, Warsop and Mansfield, giving Warsop a bus service into Mansfield every 15 minutes.
 Another bus, numbered 209, runs between Edwinstowe and Worksop via Warsop and Cuckney every two hours.

+Media

+Television signals are received from either the Emley Moor or Belmont TV transmitters.
+Local radio station are provided by BBC Radio Nottingham, Capital East Midlands, and Mansfield 103.2, a community based station which broadcast from Mansfield.
+The town is served by the local newspaper, Mansfield and Ashfield Chad.

 In the news

 In July 2012, local woman Charlotte Collinge was found guilty of the murder of her husband Clifford Collinge and was sentenced to 23 years.
 Her two male accomplices were both sentenced to 18 years.

 Following a re-trial in July 2015, Collinge was found not guilty, but the sentences on both accomplices were re-imposed.